 French Cherry Clafoutis Recipe

-The clafoutis batter should look like a runny flan or pancake batter.
+The clafoutis batter should look like a very runny flan or pancake batter.
+It will set, don’t worry.
 You can divide it over separate smaller tart tins or decide to make one large clafoutis tart and cut it into wedges afterwards.
 In that case I suggest to leave the clafoutis in the oven a little longer to make sure that the center has thoroughly set.
-Don’t worry: the edge of the clafoutis while baking can sometimes puff up a little.
-As soon as you take it out of the oven, it will kind of collapse again and sink.
-You don’t necessarily have to use cherries.
-Clafoutis can also be made with plums for example.
-Every now and then when I set foot in France I sometimes come across raspberry or apple clafoutis.
-Take a look at my grape clafoutis recipe and pear clafoutis with saffron as well!

 - 15 cherries fresh or canned

 - 2,5 oz pastry flour (70 g)

 - ⅔ cup whole milk (160 ml), lukewarm